German minister takes lone stand on China rights abuse

 And for China's foreign minister, Wang Yi, all that added up to what he called an EU "cognitive split" on Chinese policy.

 "There seems to be some kind of 'cognitive split' in Europe's China policy.
-It is hard to imagine that, on the one hand, it has established a comprehensive strategic partnership with China and on the other hand, it has positioned China as an institutional opponent," Yi told state media on Thursday.
+It is hard to imagine that, on the one hand, it has established a comprehensive strategic partnership with China and on the other hand, it has positioned China as an institutional opponent," Wang told state media on Thursday.

 "We urge some external forces to respect the facts, follow the global trend, stop undermining the rule of law in [Hong Kong] ... stop colluding with those suspected of endangering China's national security, and stop interfering in China's internal affairs including Hong Kong affairs under any pretext," a Chinese Foreign Ministry spokesperson also said.